-Legal professionals to identify and evaluate license obligations and provide guidelines on complying with the terms.
+Legal professionals to identify and evaluate license obligations and provide guidelines on complying with them.

 Source code scanning and tooling support to help identify and track open source usage (provide Software Bill of Materials).

 Engineering specialists working with business interests, commercial licensing, export compliance, etc., who may be impacted by open source usage.